Company registered as EVAT by the Nuclear Safety Council (No. CSN / IEV / AUT-1 / ERX / V-0034/13).

 Current CT equipment: Main improvements and types

-The evolution of the equipment has made it possible to obtain significant improvements.
+The evolution of the medical equipment has made it possible to obtain significant improvements.
 In today's systems, the image quality and offer both a better quality of life and a better spatial resolution as a low contrast resolution.
 In addition, nowadays, the following are also available CT scanners designed for specific clinical applications.
 Among them, we can highlight:

 • Specific CT equipment for radiotherapy treatment planning: These scanners offer a larger aperture diameter than usual, thus allowing a study with a wider field of view.
 Thus, the images generated have greater detail and clarity.